 Franchise Opportunity Websites That List Existing Franchises For Sale

 This is mostly a business for sale website, but their site traffic is really good.
-If this was just a website for folks wanting to look into the different franchises that are available, it would be a lot higher up on the list.
+If this was just a website for folks wanting to look into the different existing franchises fpr sale, it would be a lot higher up on the list.
 The design is really average.
 The font is really small, (but clear) and it’s really a vanilla website.
 It’s easy to use and navigate around, because it just doesn’t look like there’s a lot there.
 (But there is.)

-Opinion; This site is a great example of simple design getting the job done.
+Opinion: This franchise for sale portal is a great example of simple design getting the job done.
 BizBuySell.com does get er done.
 The website has enough serious traffic to prove it.

 This good-looking website is owned by Franchise Update, who’s also in the magazine and conference business.
 This website stands out from all the others because of it’s look.
 It looks like an authoritative website.
 It feels newsy, and it provides a significant number of franchise press releases.
 There are franchise advertisements on the site, but in a laid-back way.
-This website is very easy to navigate.
+In addition, this website is easy to navigate.

 Two More Good Franchise Opportunity Websites